onoseremejohn/Country-Explorer/README.md

 # Frontend Mentor - REST Countries API with color theme switcher solution

 This is a solution to the [REST Countries API with color theme switcher challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/rest-countries-api-with-color-theme-switcher-5cacc469fec04111f7b848ca).
-Frontend Mentor challenges help me improve my coding skills by building realistic projects.

 ## Table of contents